-Bahamian food is a blend African and Caribbean cuisines based on local produce and seafood.
+Bahamian food is a blend of African and Caribbean cuisines based on local produce and seafood.

-One of the most notable foods made in the area are based around conch (sea snail).
-You will find it fried, in stews and in salads.
+One of the most notable foods made in the area is based around conch (sea snail).
+You will find it fried, in stews, and in salads.

 When it comes to desserts, there is no shortage of Rum infused creations.
 Much of the world’s best rum is produced in the Caribbean, and you will find it in surplus!
 Rum Cake is the local favorite and you will find it in nearly all gift & souvenir shops.
 While this version is fine, you should try a fresh piece of cake from a local restaurant!